Medical Assistant Program

 - Anticipated program length for completion of highest level exit point is 12 months.

-- Program requirements must be completed with a programmatic grade point average of 2.0 or higher.
+- Program requirements must be completed with a programmatic grade point average of 2.0 or higher and grade of "C" or higher in all applicable coursework.

 MAST 1110 - Intro. to Medical Assistant (1 Credit Hour)